Soft power: Limitations of the concept

 Soft power has been criticized as being ineffective by authors such as Niall Ferguson in the preface to Colossus.
 Neorealist and other rationalist and neorationalist authors (with the exception of Stephen Walt) dismiss soft power out of hand as they assert that actors in international relations respond to only two types of incentives: economic incentives and force.

 As a concept, it can be difficult to distinguish soft power from hard power.
 For example, Janice Bially Mattern argues that George W. Bush's use of the phrase "you are either with us or with the terrorists" was in fact an exercise of hard power.
 Though military and economic force was not used to pressure other states to join its coalition, a kind of force – representational force – was used.
 This kind of force threatens the identity of its partners, forcing them to comply or risk being labeled as evil.
 This being the case, soft power is therefore not so soft.

 There are also recent articles about the concept's neglect of its defensive use.
 Since Nye's approach "mainly focuses on how to get others to do your bidding", some researchers argued that rising powers, such as China, are creating new approaches to soft power, thus using it defensively.

 Additionally, others have argued that more attention needs to be paid towards locating and understanding how actors' attempts at soft power can backfire, leading to reputational damage or loss, or what has been termed 'soft disempowerment'.

+Amit Kumar Gupta has written on what he regards as a flaw in the definition provided by Nye, and has made an effort to redefine the concept.
+Citing Nye's definition, the author writes that, "a country's behaviour in the international platform is not in the least determined by the other parties' attraction in soft power terms.
+Every country weighs its interest and follows its convictions before taking any decision."
+Gupta proposes the terms "positive soft power" and "negative soft power" to replace Nye's definition.